iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

 ### Is there a need to update the card reader software to use tipping?
 Yes, tipping requires a minimum version of the card reader software.
 It’s highly recommended that merchants upgrade the card reader software prior to accepting payments with tips.
 The update will take a few minutes to be completed.

-The SDK will verify that the correct software is installed on the iZettle card reader when requesting tips.
+The SDK will verify that the correct software is installed on the Zettle card reader when requesting tips.
 If the card reader software doesn’t support tipping, a message will be displayed asking the merchant to update the card reader software.

 ![alt text][update_software2]